alexmerdj10/PortfolioProjects/README.md

-# 📊 Data Science & Analytics Explorations
+# 📊 Data Science & Analytics Exploration

 Welcome!
 This repository is a collection of projects and exploratory analyses I've worked on to sharpen my data science and analytics skills.